Home

 Unweighted Index Numbers

-There are two methods of constructing unweighted index numbers.
-(1) Simple Aggregative Method (2) Simple Average of Relative Method
+There are two methods of constructing unweighted index numbers: (1) Simple Aggregative Method (2) Simple Average of Relative Method

-Simple Aggregative Method:
+Simple Aggregative Method

-Simple Average of Relatives Method:
+Simple Average of Relative Method

 Example: